 ASD Diagnostic Clinic

-ASD Diagnostic Testing is a formal diagnostic assessment provided by a neuropsychologist with expertise in identifying ASD.
+ASD Diagnostic Testing is a formal diagnostic assessment provided by a neuropsychologist or psychologist with expertise in identifying ASD.
 The goal of the ASD Diagnostic Clinic is to (1) provide rapid detection of ASD and (2) identify appropriate interventions to treat ASD.

 NESCA’s ASD experts integrate information and data from multiple sources and measure a child’s skill set to provide the most accurate diagnosis and identify the most appropriate action plan following diagnosis.
 We evaluate ASD in line with the recommendations set forth by the National Research Council’s Committee on Educational Interventions for Children with Autism.